chinchalinchin/scrilla/README.md

 3. `scrilla.analysis.optimizer.maximize_portfolio_return`<br>
     <b>Description:</b><br>
+        description goes here
+    <br><br>
     <b>Note:</b><br>
         The rate of return of a portfolio of assets is a linear function with respect to the asset weights.
 IAs a result, this function should always allocate 100% of any given portfolio to the asset with the highest expected rate of return, i.e. if you have two assets where one asset has a 10% rate of return and a second asset has a 20% rate of return, the maximum rate of return for a portfolio composed of both assets is produced when 100% of the portfolio is invested in the asset with a 20% rate of return.<br>

 ### scrilla.analysis.statistics